-Religious attuning is the degree to which a person can recognize the ‘facts behind the facts,’ or to put it another way, it is the degree to which a person can discern the fact with as little clues as possible.
+Religious attuning is the degree to which a person can recognize the facts behind the facts.
+Or to put it another way, it is the degree to which a person can discern the fact with as few clues as possible.

 Still a little confusing I know, so let’s back up a bit.

-If two friends listen to a piece of music played on the piano, there is a good chance that they will come away with different information based on their previous experience.
-To be more precise, the more musical training they have, the more understanding of the piano they have, the more times they have been around this particular piece or composer, all of these components will deepen their ‘understanding’ of what is heard.
+If two friends listen to a piece of music played on the piano, there is a good chance that they will come away with a different understanding and different information; their reaction is related to prior experience of music.
+To be more precise, the more musical training they have, the more understanding of the piano they have, the more times they have been around this particular piece or composer—all of these components will deepen their understanding of what is heard.
 Conversely, the less they have been around music, the less they have experienced the instrument and the composers and so on, the less they will be able to perceive what is heard.

-And what if these two friends are on opposite ends of experience, one being around the piano and its music since he was young, and the other entirely new to everything musical?
+And what if these two friends are on opposite ends of experience, one being around the piano and its music since they were young, and the other entirely new to everything musical?

 Well, the first would notice if the piano is in tune, he might recognize the composer, he might detect a variation or style of play, he might hear numerous subtle facts behind the music entering the ear.
 And his friend?
 His friend may very well like the music or not like the music and that’s all.

-So you see, the more attuned you are to your subject, the less incoming information is about preference and the more it is about the fact or facts that the clues point towards.
+So you see, the more attuned you are to your subject, the less the incoming information is about preference, and the more it is about the fact or facts that the clues point toward.

 How does this apply to the religious sphere?